 “The circle of life has no ending,” said the outcast named “Nobody” in Jim Jarmusch’s film Dead Man.
 And so it is that even after death the memory of great men and women endures and keeps hope alive in the world of the living.

 - Powerful Actions

-- Profund Work
+- Profound Work

-What does the Death card Mean when Reversed?
+What does the Death card mean when reversed?

 When reversed, Death notes that it is necessary for us to move forward from our current position and alerts us that the opportunity is there.
-However, there is a resistance present that leads to the persistence of bad habits and stunts progress.
+However, there is resistance present that leads to the persistence of bad habits and stunts progress.

 Think of the woman that lies dead before the messenger in the Reader-Waite imagery.
 Though the bishop and the child beg for her to be spared, the skeleton is merely the bearer of bad news and has no choice in the matter.
-You’ve probably heard of the phrase “don’t shoot the messenger!”
+You’ve probably heard of the phrase “Don’t shoot the messenger!”